-*Notes prepared by Eric Larsen, Senanu Spring-Pearson, Marcel Estevez, Anjali Sarkar, Girish Nagendara, and Sharmila Banerjee-Basu of MindSpec, Inc., and edited by Alan Packer of SFARI.
+*Notes prepared by Eric Larsen, Senanu Spring-Pearson, Anjali Sarkar, Girish Nagendara, and Sharmila Banerjee-Basu of MindSpec, Inc., and edited by Alan Packer of SFARI.

 Human Gene module

-Bell et al. (2019) reported individuals harboring biallelic mutations in ACTL6B who presented with a neurodevelopmental disorder characterized by global developmental delay, epileptic encephalopathy, axial hypotonia, and spasticity, whereas individuals with de novo heterozygous missense variants presented with intellectual disability, developmental delay, delayed or absent speech, ambulation deficits, hypotonia, autism or autistic features, Rett-like stereotypies, and minor facial dysmorphisms.
+Analysis of 135 probands from a consanguineous cohort recruited for the Simons Recessive Autism Cohort (SRAC) identified six families with segregating loss-of-function variants in ACTL6B, encoding a component of the BAF complex (Wenderski et al., 2020).
+Bell et al. (2019) had previously reported that individuals harboring biallelic mutations in ACTL6B presented with a neurodevelopmental disorder characterized by global developmental delay, epileptic encephalopathy, axial hypotonia, and spasticity, whereas individuals with de novo heterozygous missense variants in the same gene presented with intellectual disability, developmental delay, delayed speech, hypotonia, and autism or autistic features.

 Gene Scoring module